ejeschke/ginga/doc/manual/operation.rst

 There are several ways to manually set the cut levels:

-* Pressing and releasing the period (".") key will invoke a dual (high and low) interactive cut levels.
-After releasing the key, click and drag the mouse horizontally in the window to interactively set the high level, and vertically to set the low level--when you reach the desired levels, release the mouse button.
+* Pressing and releasing the period ("s") key will put the viewer into "cuts" mode.
+Here you can invoke a dual (high and low) interactive cut levels.
+Click and drag the mouse horizontally in the window to interactively set the high level, and vertically to set the low level--when you reach the desired levels, release the mouse button.
+Scrolling the mouse wheel in this mode will also change the low and high cut levels simultaneously--toward or away from each other, resulting in lower or higher contrast.

-* Pressing and releasing the less than ("<") or greater than (">") key will invoke an interactive cut levels, for the low and high value respectively.
-After releasing the key, click and drag the mouse horizontally in the window to interactively set the level--when you reach the desired level, release the mouse button.

 * [RV] The "Cut Low" and "Cut High" boxes in the Info plugin panel can be used.
 The current values are shown to the left; simply type a